TheSaaSZoo/PermissionPanther/docs_web/blog/2022-03-06-rebac-vs-rbac/index.md

 With ReBAC, access controls for Codespaces are as simple as another relation tuple.
 Imagine you have a Codespace, and you want to invite one of your colleagues to code with you, but not give them access to the terminal.
 This can be expressed with the relation tuple `(colleague_user_id, code, codespace_id)`.
 By specifying the `code` permission, we only give them access to edit code.
 If we want to give them access to the terminal later, we can create another tuple where the permission is `terminal`.

 What if we wanted to enable all maintainers to create Codespaces while both having the granularity of the `create_codespace` permission, but without having to find all maintainers and update their permissions?
-A simple Permission Group of `maintainer` mean that all we have to do is add the `create_codespace` permission to the group.
+A simple Permission Group would only require we simply add the `create_codespace` permission to the group.

 ## To understand the needs for ReBAC, let’s look at an example we are all intimately familiar with: Google Drive.